dmutikainen/dmutikainen.github.io/_posts/2024-08-11-enhancing-targeting-accuracy.md

 ![alt text](/img/posts/log-reg-confusion-matrix.png "Logistic Regression Confusion Matrix")

 <br>
-The aim is to have a high proportion of observations falling into the top left cell (predicted non-signup and actual non-signup) and the bottom right cell (predicted signup and actual signup).
+The aim is to have a high proportion of observations falling into the top left cell (correctly predicted customers who didn't sign up) and the bottom right cell (correctly predicted customers who signed up).

-Since the proportion of signups in our data was around 30:70 we will next analyse not only Classification Accuracy, but also Precision, Recall, and F1-Score which will help us assess how well our model has performed in reality.
+Since the proportion of signups in our data was around 30:70 we will next analyze not only Classification Accuracy, but also Precision, Recall, and F1-Score which will help us assess how well our model has performed in reality.

 <br>
 ##### Classification Performance Metrics
 <br>
 **Classification Accuracy**

-Classification Accuracy is a metric that tells us *of all predicted observations, what proportion did we correctly classify*.
-This is very intuitive, but when dealing with imbalanced classes, can be misleading.
+Classification Accuracy is a metric that tells us - *out of all predicted observations, what proportion did we correctly classify?*.

-An example of this could be a rare disease.
-A model with a 98% Classification Accuracy on might appear like a fantastic result, but if our data contained 98% of patients *without* the disease, and 2% *with* the disease - then a 98% Classification Accuracy could be obtained simply by predicting that *no one* has the disease - which wouldn't be a great model in the real world.
-Luckily, there are other metrics which can help us!

-In this example of the rare disease, we could define Classification Accuracy as *of all predicted patients, what proportion did we correctly classify as either having the disease, or not having the disease*
+It's a solid, simple way to evaluate our model - but - when dealing with imbalanced classes, it can be misleading.

+For example, if we have data on a rare disease and 98% of patients have the disease, and 2% don't.
+Without even building a model based on real data, we could predict that 100% of the patients have the disease - and we'd be 98% accurate.

+Without thinking about it, being 98% accurate sounds great.
+But in the case of rare diseases, we'd want to be more vigilant.
+In our hypothetical example, this would mean for 2% of the time, we would be:

+* predicting someone NOT having a disease, when they actually do
+* predicting someone having a disease, when they actually don't

+Both cases are not ideal.
+We'd want to be make a prediction based on a model built on real data, that was properly evaluated.

+To properly evaluate a model with imbalanced data, we can look at Precision, Recall and F1 Score.

 <br>
 **Precision & Recall**